UniversitaDellaCalabria/uniCMS/docs/source/contents/how_it_works.rst

 | 2          | pub placeholder | the third ordered by "order" |
 +------------+-----------------+------------------------------+

-A PublicationPlaceHolder would take also a specialized template, this would let users to introduce their own style, their way to specialize the representation of contents taken from a publication.
-For example a template that takes a publication object che decide how and what render from it: the title, subheading, main body content, related objects ...
+A PublicationPlaceHolder would take also a specialized template, this permit to users to adopt their own style, their way to specialize the representation of contents taken from a publication.
+For example a template that takes a publication object that decide how and what render from it: the title, subheading, main body content, related objects ...

 Finally the first placeholder